 Some of the cottages have been refurbished and are rented out for up to a week at a time.
 Reserving a cottage is next to impossible due to the high demand but if you know a few insider tricks it can be done.

 The beach at Crystal Cove State Beach is one of the few places left in Orange County where you can walk for miles along the coastline and still see it in its natural state.
 The offshore waters are designated as an underwater park with excellent conditions for scuba divers.

 Crystal Cove was named in 1927 by Elizabeth Wood because the name seemed right for such a beautiful place.
-Even with the multi-million dollars homes of Newport Coast looking down on the beach Crystal Cove it still remains a beautiful place.
+Even with the multi-million dollar homes of Newport Coast looking down on the beach Crystal Cove it remains a beautiful place.

 Visitors to Crystal Cove State Beach can explore tidepools and sandy coves or just kick back on the sand and take in the wonderful scenery.
 There are about three miles of beach at Crystal Cove with just about all of it completely hidden from busy Pacific Coast Highway.

 Dining options are Ruby’s Shake Shack which sits on the bluff overlooking Crystal Cove, or The Beachcomber Restaurant, which sits right on the beach.
 The Beachcomber Restaurant probably has the best location in Orange County.

 Locals would like to keep the restaurant to themselves but it’s just too nice a location to keep secret.
 Serving breakfast, lunch, and dinner the Beachcomber is always a busy place.

 If you have to wait to get a table at the Beachcomber, they give you an electronic pager, and you can take a walk on the beach until your table is ready.